fbpx

 Plain Text or Styled Emails?

-A few weeks ago we talked on the blog about the importance of AB testing with marketing and understanding the impact that small changes can have on the success or failure of your marketing activities.
 In keeping with that philosophy, we recently ran an email campaign to a select number of customers and one question that came up during planning was; “should the email be plain text, or should it all be a pretty, branded HTML-responsive email?”

 Plain Text Email